juweins/terraform-azurerm-ezbastion/README.md

 ## Why use this module?

 Azure does not provide a way to pause / deallocate a Bastion Host.
 Since this service is billed hourly, it can be costly to leave it running when not in use.
-This module provides a way to automate the deployment and removal of a Bastion Host.
+This module provides a first step to automate the deployment and removal of a Bastion Host.
 This is useful for any environments where the Bastion Host is not needed 24/7.

 ## Pre-requisites